 I often get asked by friends in real life what different education sites I would recommend to help their child with math, reading, etc. So I thought that I would compile a list of my Top 7 Math Websites for Kids.

-If you do decided to go ahead with this program, consider spending the extra $10 for the year to get Reading Eggs as well.
+If you do decide to go ahead with this program, consider spending the extra $10 for the year to get Reading Eggs as well.
 This is an amazing program, and as soon as our new to us iPad is ready we plan on purchasing a duel subscription for Little Z. You can read about our thoughts on Reading Eggs HERE.

-This website was brought to my attention by Wes’s 4th grade teacher.
+This website was brought to my attention by Wes’s 4th-grade teacher.
 They were required to work on this website once a day as part of their math homework.
 This site helped to hammer down those basic math facts in just a few minutes a day.

-I love that whether your are in Canada or the States, you can look up the grade standards for your state or province.
+I love that whether you are in Canada or the States, you can look up the grade standards for your state or province.
 They will also allow you to try 10 questions a day for free.

-5) Khan Academy: Khan Academy is a FREE website you can use to learn math, art, computer programming, economics, physics, chemistry, biology, medicine, finance, history, and more.
+Khan Academy is a FREE website you can use to learn math, art, computer programming, economics, physics, chemistry, biology, medicine, finance, history, and more.

 We use this site with Wes following the Easy Peasy Middle School Math Curriculum.
 I can’t recommend it enough.
 There are video explanations and follow up questions that help your child work to mastery.
 Plus the best part is, its FREE.

-No internet connection required after set up on the iPad, iPhone, iTouch apps.
+No internet connection required after setup on the iPad, iPhone, iTouch apps.
 This is huge for parents who are on the go with their kiddos.